 Required Health Forms

 In addition to the Health and Emergency Form, all new students and some returning students may need to provide other required forms.
-To access the forms, click the links based on grade level and download the forms applicable to your child.
+All forms can be found in the Parent Portal.

-Returning families: If your child does not require a physical examination or immunization record this school year, but they have an allergy or need medication during the school day, please use the links based on their grade level to access, complete and upload the forms that apply to your child.
+Returning families: If your child does not require a physical examination or immunization record this school year but has an allergy or needs medication during the school day, please complete and upload the forms that apply to your child.
 These forms need to be submitted every year.

 Please keep a copy of all forms for your records.
 The information submitted will be maintained by the LJCDS wellness team in the strictest of confidence and will provide the basic data essential to your child's care.